The City & the City: Setting

 From a physical standpoint, little differentiates the two cities, other than slight differences of architecture, vehicles and styles of dress which citizens and visitors are trained to recognise.
 Those who do not know about the separation might naturally view the two cities as one.
 Because of this, an extra power is needed to keep the separation in place: this organisation is known as Breach.
 When a "breach" takes place (used here in the sense of "breaching" the barrier between the two cities), Breach comes to take care of it.
 Members of the Breach organisation use their powers to take the breacher captive, and bring them to an unknown punishment.
 "Breachers", as they are called, disappear and are never seen again.
 Children and tourists, however, are treated more leniently: children may be forgiven for a small breach; if tourists breach, they are bundled out and banned from both cities forever.

 Most breaches are taken care of by Breach immediately, but its surveillance capabilities are not absolute.
 Sometimes Breach must be specifically invoked to investigate a crime that seems to be a clear-cut case of breach, such as a smuggling operation that involves breaching to transport the smuggled goods from one city to the other.
 To invoke Breach, the police must present their evidence to an Oversight Committee composed of 42 members, 21 from each city.
 If the evidence presented is convincing enough, the Committee performs whatever other investigation into the matter it deems appropriate to resolve any remaining doubts its members have.
 If its investigation concludes to its satisfaction that a breach has taken place, then and only then will it invoke Breach.
 Invoking Breach is a last resort because it is an alien power to which some consider that Besźel and Ul Qoma surrender their sovereignty at their peril.

 Reception

 Reviewing the book for The Guardian, Michael Moorcock concludes:

 Andrew McKie reviewed the book for The Spectator and suggested:

 Awards

 Tor.com described The City and the City as "the most awarded book in the history of books" (referring to the history of speculative fiction) prior to Ancillary Justice.
 Its accolades include the 2010 Hugo Award for Best Novel, where it tied with Paolo Bacigalupi's The Windup Girl.

 Stage and television

 The City & the City was adapted into a play by Christopher M. Walsh.
 The show premièred at Lifeline Theatre of Chicago in February 2013.
 It was Jeff recommended.

 In April 2018, BBC Two broadcast an adaptation by Tony Grisoni, with David Morrissey as Inspector Tyador Borlú.
 Mammoth Screen is the production company.
-The series is of four 60-minute episodes.
+The series consists of four 60-minute episodes.